JuhiSingh25/AEMEngineering/README.md

 ## Metrics, Monitoring, Logging
 For devops capabilities, Prometheus and Grafana is used.

 Prometheus: Prometheus is a monitoring solution for storing time series data like metrics.

 Grafana: Grafana allows to visualize the data stored in Prometheus.

 ## Steps need to follow to see metrics and logs
 1. Download Prometheus from: https://prometheus.io/download/
-2. After extracting the zip file, navigate to the extracted folder ands start Prometheus server.
+2. After extracting the zip file, navigate to the extracted folder and start Prometheus server.
 3. Navigate to the Prometheus.YAML file and add the follwong lines:

 ""  - job_name: "spring-actuator"